rowlul/modthara/README.md

 Compiles for any supported .NET platform without unmanaged dependencies.

 NuGet release may be coming if it is deemed to be complete (in the scope of this mod manager).

-> [!WARNING]
-> `PackageReader` only accepts PAK files versioned no later than V18 (Baldur's Gate 3 Release).
-Mod Fixer is one of the
-> famous examples that is V15, which corresponds to Early Access package format.

 ## Credits